-Below are some helpful tips to troubleshoot common problems when printing in CMYK (Cyan, Magenta, Yellow & Black):
+Below are some helpful tips to troubleshoot common CMYK printing problems.
+(CMYK is the acronym for Cyan, Magenta, Yellow & Black.)

 Problem: My blues are turning purple.